OpenVisualCloud/Smart-City-Sample/sensor/README.md

 #### (1) Uniquely Identifying an IP Camrea

-Assume an IP camera can be on and off during the streaming cycles, we need to define a way to uniquely identify an IP camera (so that we can associate any [provisioning](#2-provisioning-cameras) parameters with the camera.)
+Assume an IP camera can be on and off during the streaming cycles, we need to define a way to uniquely identify an IP camera (so that we can associate any [provisioning](#2-provisioning-cameras) parameters to the camera.)

-If the IP address of the IP camera is statically assigned, then the pair of the assigned IP address and the camera RTSP port can be the unique identifier.
+If the IP address of an IP camera is statically assigned, then the pair of the assigned IP address and the camera RTSP port can be the unique identifier.

 If the IP address is assigned through DHCP, then we need to use the ONVIF protocol to locate the camera serial number or the MAC address.
 Either one can be the unique identifier.
 Use the following script to scan the network for IP cameras: